esentio/Yamo/README.md

 }
 ```

-Similar to updates, parameterless `Delete` allows you to build delete query and delete more than one object at once.
+Similar to updates, parameterless `Delete` allows you to build delete query and delete more than one record at once.

 ```c#
 using (var db = CreateContext())